danbev/learning-openssl/notes/issues.md

   }
 ```
 Now, while looking into this I found that using `SHA1` instead of `SHA256`
 allows the test to pass, why?
+I believe that the default when initializeing a context for signing will be
+SHA1, more on this later.

 So this issue only came about after removing the additional EVP_PKEY_keygen_init
 in DoKeyGen: